ewolff/service-mesh-primer/manuscript/04-Example.md

 ## How the Example Uses Istio {#section-example-istio}

-A closer look at the `microserivces.yaml` file shows that the deployment for the microservices has no Istio-specific information.
+A closer look at the `microserivces.yaml` file shows that the deployment for the microservices contains no Istio-specific information.
 This is an advantage that makes it easier to use Istio.
 It also means that Istio works with any type of microservice no matter what programming language or frameworks